UMAprotocol/UMIPs/UMIPs/V2migration_KPI_Aragon.md

 Nearly all DAOs created with Aragon are currently on Aragon v1.
 With the launch of Aragon v2, we would like to incentivise Aragon DAOs to transition from Aragon v1 to Aragon v2.
 To incentivise this upgrade, we’re proposing to use KPI options as a mechanism to accelerate the transition to Aragon v2.

-The options will be distributed to all Aragon v1 DAOs that go through the migration (the amount of options will be proportional to their assets).
+The options will be distributed to Aragon v1 DAOs that go through the migration (the amount of options will be proportional to their assets).
 At the option expiry, DAOs that hold the option will be able to claim/exchange them for the ANT reward.
 The price for each option will be dependant on the total AUM on v2 DAOs (meaning that if more DAOs migrate, the more the options will be worth it), respecting a top threshold of 0,1 ANT per option.

+**IMPORTANT**: Only DAOs created before the publish of the reward program are elligible to receive the options.
+The publish happened on Mar 30, 2021, 0:00 PM UTC, through this Snapshot proposal - https://snapshot.org/#/aragon/proposal/QmXDBG7ZdCfg4fSRDhSwNSsdXggjsLapP9q3ijArysS56C

 # **MARKETS & DATA SOURCES**